 At the end of this course the student should be able to:

-    - Have a good understanding of the knowledge of the basic applied mathematics for engineers, within the wide area of the differential and integral calculus of many variables, as well as of the vector analysis, which is adequate to his/her science.
+- Have a good understanding of the knowledge of the basic applied mathematics for engineers, within the wide area of the partial differential equations, which is adequate to his/her science.

-    - Know the new notions in the form of definitions and theorems that concern the basic contents of the course "Multivariable Calculus and Vector Analysis", in order to be able to apply them.
+- Know the new notions in the form of definitions and theorems that concern the basic contents of the course "Partial Differential Equations", in order to be able to apply them.

 - Combine and make worthy of the knowledge that he/she acquired to other fields of the theoretical and applied mathematics, in which certain notions and principles of the present course are necessary and useful.

 At the end of the course the student will have further developed the following skills and competences: